 In addition to these commands, Speak Here Now is now extendable so developers can enable you to use custom commands to interact with their applications via voice.

 If you're a developer wondering more about using Speak Here Now with your own app, see our FAQ below.
-If you want to download Speak Here Now to you phone, you can get the application from the link on the right.
+If you want to download Speak Here Now to you phone, you can get the application from the link at the bottom of this page.

 Q. Can any developer use Speak Here Now to add voice commands to their existing applications?